Air Conditioning and Furnace Blog

 Before you call us to schedule an appointment for AC repair, here are three types of water noises your air conditioner might make:

 Your air conditioner cools the air in your home in two different ways.
 One way is by running warm air through a refrigerant to lower its temperature and then returning it to your home.
 The other way is by removing humidity from that air.
-Once removed from the air, the humidity becomes condensation and drips from the AC unit into a pan.
+Once removed from the air, the humidity becomes condensation and drips water from the AC unit into a pan.

 What should you do about it?